Last Updated on Julho 9, 2021

-An Electronic Travel Authorization (eTA) is a new requirement for foreign nationals from visa-exempt countries arriving in Canada by air, whether to visit the country directly or to pass through in transit.
+Foreign nationals from visa-exempt countries arriving in Canada by air are required to obtain an Electronic Travel Authorization (eTA) prior to their trip.
+This is a requirement whether they want to visit the country or only to pass through in transit.

 Do I need an Electronic Travel Authorization?